 A frequent performer at the Apollo, Matt was featured on FOX TV’s Showtime at the Apollo in 2016.
 In 2013, he won Amateur Night at the Apollo Child Stars of Tomorrow and opened for Stevie Wonder’s induction into the Apollo Hall of Fame.

-Matthew has been featured as well on The Ellen Show and The Today Show, and in 2017, he released his debut studio album, Outta the Box, in 2017.
+Matthew has been featured as well on syndicated TV talkshow Ellen, 60 Minutes, The Today Show, and in 2017, he released his debut studio album, Outta the Box, in 2017.
 2019 & 2020, Matthew was a winner of the ASCAP Foundation Herb Alpert Young Jazz Composers Award for his original compositions “Emotions & Underground!”

 He has already toured both here in the US and abroad, performing before The Youth Assembly at the United Nations headquarters in New York City, and on other world renowned stages, including Lincoln Center for the Performing Arts, the Apollo Theater, Carnegie Hall, and Jazz at Lincoln Center in New York City; SFJAZZ Center in San Francisco; the John F. Kennedy Center for the Performing Arts in Washington, DC; The Raymond F. Kravis Center for the Performing Arts in Florida, and at international venues in France, Italy, Germany, Morocco, and Japan.